ppy/osu-wiki/news/2024/2024-04-16-project-loved-april-2024.md

 Last, but not least, here are the latest happenings within the Project Loved team:

-- The applications for the Project Loved description reviewers have been closed, and after careful consideration and discussion, we are proud to welcome ::-Kazuha::{ user=29978316 }, [Albionthegreat](https://osu.ppy.sh/users/9853595), and ::Glassive::{ user=12453848 } to the team!
+- The applications for the Project Loved description reviewers have been closed, and after careful consideration and discussion, we are proud to welcome ::-Kazuha::{ user=29978316 }, ::Albionthegreat::{ user=9853595 }, and ::Glassive::{ user=12453848 } to the team!
 - ::Mismagius::{ user=19048 } shared data about [the performance of Project Loved's category system](https://twitter.com/mismagismagius/status/1775543974033293539) for osu!.
 If you are a stats nerd you will enjoy this.
 - ::Sebola::{ user=15821708 }, an osu!taiko captain has departed from the Project Loved team.
 We thank them for their service!
 - ::Remuring::{ user=6522146 } from the osu!mania side has also decided to step down after over a year of providing the 7K community with great Loved nominations!
 In the wake of their resignation, applications are now open for an osu!mania captain (specific to 7K), and you can apply by clicking the banner below!